Compiler-compiler: Forth metacompiler

-Just replace X with any common language, C, C++, Pascal, COBOL, Fortran, Ada, Modula-2, etc. And X would be a metacompiler according to the Forth usage of metacompiler.
+Just replace X with any common language, C, C++, Java, Pascal, COBOL, Fortran, Ada, Modula-2, etc. And X would be a metacompiler according to the Forth usage of metacompiler.
 A metacompiler operates at an abstraction level above the compiler it compiles.
 It only operates at the same (self-hosting compiler) level when compiling itself.
 One has to see the problem with this definition of metacompiler.
 It can be applied to most any language.

 However, on examining the concept of programming in Forth, adding new words to the dictionary, extending the language in this way is metaprogramming.
 It is this metaprogramming in Forth that makes it a metacompiler.

 Programming in Forth is adding new words to the language.
 Changing the language in this way is metaprogramming.
-Forth is a metacompiler because Forth is a language specifically designed for metaprogramming.
+Forth is a metacompiler, because Forth is a language specifically designed for metaprogramming.
 Programming in Forth is extending Forth adding words to the Forth vocabulary creates a new Forth dialect.
 Forth is a specialized metacompiler for Forth language dialects.